kyguy/kafka-summit-2021/template.md

   name: my-rebalance
   labels:
     strimzi.io/cluster: my-cluster
-# no goals specified, using the default goals from the Cruise Control configuration
-spec: {}
+spec:
-```

-We can see it is pretty simple, especially since we are relying on the default configurations.
-We could have specified a custom `spec.goals` list to optimize how the cluster is balanced.
-For example, we could have added a single value `spec.goals` list with
+  goals:
+    - RackAwareGoal
+    - ReplicaCapacityGoal
     - DiskCapacityGoal

-which would cause Cruise Control to balance the cluster based on broker disk capacity, ignoring other factors like:
+    - NetworkInboundCapacityGoal
+    - NetworkOutboundCapacityGoal
+    - CpuCapacityGoal
+    - ReplicaDistributionGoal
+    - DiskUsageDistributionGoal
+    - NetworkInboundUsageDistributionGoal

-- CPU load
+    - NetworkOutboundUsageDistributionGoal
-- Network load
+    - TopicReplicaDistributionGoal
-- ReplicaCapacity
+    - LeaderReplicaDistributionGoal
-- etc
+    - LeaderBytesInDistributionGoal

-The defult settings cover all of these factors anyway

 ```

+The purpose of creating a `KafkaRebalance` resource is for creating **optimization proposals** and executing parition rebalances based on that **optimization proposals**.

+An **optimization proposal** is a summary of proposed parition movements that would produce a more balanced Kafka cluster.

+Here we pass Cruise Control a list of what priorities or goals to focus on when calculating an *optimization proposal*

+For example the:

+- CPU Capacity Goal

+ensures the the generated proposal would keep CPU utilization for any broker in our cluster under a given threshold.

+```
 7-rebalance-resource.txt
 ```

-This `KafkaRebalance` resource will be read by the Cluster Operator to form a rebalance proposal request to the Cruise Control API.
+Now that the `KafkaRebalance` resource has been created, it will be used by the Cluster Operator to request an *optimization proposal* from the Cruise Control.

-After receiving the optimization proposal from Cruise Control, the Cluster Operator will subsequently update the `KafkaRebalance` resource with the details of this partition rebalance plan for review.
+Once received, the Cluster Operator will subsequently update the `KafkaRebalance` resource with the details of the *optimization proposal* for review.

-We can look at the rebalance plan like this
+We can look at the details of our optimization proposal like this
 ```
 kubectl describe kafkarebalance my-rebalance
 ```

 ```
 Status:
   Conditions: